bcms/starters/nuxt/podcast/README.md

 <h3>How customizable is the design?
 Can I change the theme or colors?</h3>
 <p>
   The design is highly customizable.
-We used Tailwind for that very reason Just go to [tailwind.config.js](/tailwind.config.js).
-There, you can easily change the theme, colors, fonts, and other design elements to match your brand.
+We used Tailwind for that very reason.
+Just go to [tailwind.config.js](/tailwind.config.js).
+You can easily change the theme, colors, fonts, and other design elements to match your brand.
 </p>